lovexyn0827/MessMod/README.md

 Possible values: An integer or a range, just like the `level` option in the vanilla entity selector.

-Select entities with given numberic ID (field `entityId`, `networkId`).
+Select entities with numeric IDs (field `entityId`, `networkId`) that match the given one or are within the given range.

 ##### `side`

 Possible values: `client` or `server`

 Where the entities are selected from.
-Note that this feature is not thread-safe, so it should be used in some simple commands without side-effects (in other words, commands that only reads stuff but doesn't writes).
+Note that this feature is not thread-safe, so it should be used in some simple commands without side-effects (in other words, commands that only reads something but doesn't writes).

+Only available in single player games.

+### Mapping Loading

+1. If the minecraft is deobfuscated, the mapping won't be loaded.
+2. Check `mapping` folder for corresponding mapping (i.e.`<mcversion>.ting`, like `1.16.4.tiny`).
+3. Otherwise, if the TIS Carpet Addition is loaded, try to load its bundled mapping.
+4. Otherwise, try to download the latest compatible mapping form fabric's official maven repository.
+5. Otherwise, the mapping won't be loaded.

 ### Other Features

-- Structure blocks can be seen when the player is very far from the block.
+- Structure blocks can be seen when the player is very far from them, if the version of fabric-carpet is lower than 1.4.25.

 - Stacktrace will be printed when the Carpet Mod is not loaded.
 If the Carpet Mod is loaded, enabling the `superSecretSetting` has the same effect.

 ### Notice

-- The mod is still in development, some feature is not available or buggy, please tell me if you find something wrong.
+- The mod is still in development, some feature is not available or buggy, please tell me if you find something working not properly.

 - Dedicated servers are not supported well currently and there are many unsolved bugs related to the connection between the server and the client, so only use the mod in single-player mode or the host client of a LAN server.